S. Darko: Production

 Donnie Darkos writer and director, Richard Kelly, has stated that he had no involvement with S. Darko.
 He stated "To set the record straight, here are a few facts I'd like to share with you all—I haven't read this script.
 I have absolutely no involvement with this production, nor will I ever be involved."
 Chris Fisher, director of S. Darko, noted that he was an admirer of Kelly's film, and that he hoped "to create a similar world of blurred fantasy and reality."

 The film was an independent production of Silver Nitrate Productions, and not by Newmarket Films (which produced the original film)—Newmarket had gone dormant by this time.
-20th Century Fox Home Entertainment, who had the distribution rights to the first Darko, won the right to release S. Darko domestically on home video.
+20th Century Fox Home Entertainment, who had the distribution rights to the first Darko, released S. Darko domestically on home video.

 Filming for S. Darko began on May 18, 2008.
 The crew used the high resolution digital Red One cameras.
 Musician Ed Harcourt signed to provide the score for the film after he "read the script and loved it".
-For inspiration he listened to electronic music like Clint Mansell's score for Requiem for a Dream, and he hoped his score would be both "surreal and psychedelic just like the movie".
+For inspiration he listened to electronic music like Clint Mansell's score for Requiem for a Dream, and he hoped his score would be both "surreal and psychedelic just like the movie.”
 S. Darko was filmed in Coalville, Utah and Magna, Utah.